 • Rest your eyes — While you rest in a well-ventilated room, make sure to keep away from direct light as your eyes can get very sensitive.
 Keep the lights low and avoid watching too much TV, using gadgets or reading to prevent further eye irritation and fatigue.4

-• Seek respiratory relief – As the initial symptoms of measles are like a bad cold, including runny nose, sneezing, cough and sore throat,5 using a cool-mist humidifier or vaporizer can help relax your airways, relieving cough and sore throat.6
+• Seek respiratory relief — as the initial symptoms of measles resemble the flu, including fever, runny nose, sneezing, cough and sore throat,5 using a cool-mist humidifier or vaporizer can help relax your airways, relieving cough and sore throat.6

-Another healthy choice is coconut water, which is is rich in nutrients that help rehydrate and cleanse your body of toxic elements.
-It is also rich in antioxidants that can help facilitate speedy recovery from the infection.8
+Another healthy choice is coconut water, which is rich in nutrients that help rehydrate and cleanse your body of toxic elements.
+It is also rich in antioxidants that can help facilitate speedy recovery from the infection.8,

 These Natural Remedies May Also Help Fight Measles